marcodsn/academic-chains/dataset/README.md

 Our scaling plan includes:
 1. **Expanded Domain Coverage:** Extend beyond q-bio and econ.GN to include additional scientific fields such as Computer Science (cs.AI, cs.CL), Physics (physics), and more categories too (Social Sciences?).
 2. **Increased Volume:** Scale from our current proof-of-concept size to LOTS+ reasoning chains (if/when compute allows)
-3. **Enhanced Quality Verification:** We would also try and implement a model-in-the-loop validation system to check for hallucinations, bad instruction following samples and low quality reasoning chains
+3. **Enhanced Quality Verification:** We would also try and implement a model-in-the-loop validation system to check for hallucinations, bad instruction following samples (all the samples that currently mention "the text") and low quality reasoning chains
 4. **Multi-modal Reasoning:** Extend our approach to extract reasoning from papers that include charts, diagrams, and mathematical formulations (gemma-3 as the base model anyone? 👀)

+> **[23/04/2025]** Work for a larger scale generation has started!
+You can check the code we are working with (and the README!) at [this link](https://github.com/marcodsn/academic-chains/tree/main/large_scale) and you can also find now our new in-contruction "support" dataset, [arxiv-markdown](https://huggingface.co/datasets/marcodsn/arxiv-markdown)

 ## Limitations and Biases